What is angina?

 Angina happens when you're exerting yourself and gets better quickly when you rest

 Doctors usually do an ECG/EKG Electrocardiography Electrocardiography is a test that measures your heart’s electrical activity.
 It's quick, painless, and harmless.
 The results of that test are shown in an electrocardiogram.
 It looks like a... read more and a stress test Stress Testing A stress test lets doctors see how your heart works when it’s under stress, such as when you exercise.
-Many heart problems are easier for your doctor to find when your heart is working hard... read more or cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more
+Many heart problems are easier for your doctor to find when your heart is working hard... read more or cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more

 Supplying the Heart With Blood